apexrl/COIL/README.md

 # README

-The code is based on the framework "rlswiss".
+The code is based on the [ILswiss](https://github.com/Ericonaldo/ILSwiss).

 To run the code, use